 - Will be aware of their own shortcomings or bad choices so it makes them humble and draws them to quickly ask God and others for forgiveness when needed.

 - Will practice forgiving others.
 Holding on to hate hurts us more than them.
-Choosing to let it go doesn’t mean what they did was okay, or even that you have to be chummy with them again, but it does mean that you’re not hanging on to it anymore.
+Choosing to let it go doesn’t mean what the person did was okay, not at all!
+Or even that you have to be chummy with them again, but it does mean that you’re not hanging on to it anymore.
 It’s so freeing, and I want our kids to know this! ( Here’s a good book about that: Why Forgive?)

-- Will stay close to the Lord in the good times, when it’s easiest to fall away from Him because we’re too comfortable, and use that time to practice gratefulness, to learn more and serve more…
+- Will stay close to the Lord in the good times, when it’s easiest to fall away from Him because we’re too comfortable, and use that time to practice gratefulness, to learn more from His Word and serve more… (The lyrics in this song say it well.)

 - Will not let worry take hold in their lives.
 I pray they hold tight to and trust Jesus.
 Even if it’s a matter of worry over lukewarm faith.
 Know that peaks and valleys are normal in our faith life, think of how Saint Teresa of Calcutta felt spiritually dry for many years.
 The key, however, is that she kept living her strong Christian life, even when she didn’t feel the hand of God.
 (Read more about that here: “What if I don’t feel anything?”)